On Higher Graph Manifolds: Proofs

+\begin{proof} We will work by induction on the number of internal walls $c$ of $M$.
+If $c=0$ then $M=Z$ for some infranil bundle $Z$ over a closed, negatively curved base.
+It follows from the homotopy exact sequence for the bundle $Z$ that $M$ is aspherical in this case, establishing the base case for our inductive argument.

+Assume $c>0$, and that the result holds for higher graph manifolds with strictly less than $c$ internal walls.
+Cut open $M$ along an arbitrary internal wall $W$.
+Our inductive hypothesis implies that now $M$ is obtained by gluing one or two (depending on whether $W$ separates $M$ or not) aspherical spaces.
+Since the inclusion of $W$ in the piece(s) in $M$ it belongs to is $\pi_{1}$--injective, it follows from a classical result of Whitehead \cite{W39} that $M$ is aspherical. \end{proof}

 We thank J.-F. Lafont for suggesting the strategy of the following proof and pointing us to the relevant references.
-The concept of {\it asymptotic dimension} of a group was introduced by M. Gromov in \cite{Gro2}.
-We refer the reader to \cite{BD} for definitions and examples.
+The concept of {\it asymptotic dimension} of a group was introduced by M. Gromov in \cite{Gro2}: